pcristof/M2FS-RS/README.md

-The M2FS data reduction package
+# The M2FS data reduction package
 Build on a the code of Matthew Walker.
 Revamped by P. I. Cristofari in March/April 2023.

-#### Overal structure:
+#### OVERAL STRUCTURE:
 - m2fs_process.py contains functions written by Matthew Walker
 - function_dump.py contains additional functions or modified verisons of the m2fs_process.py functions
 - class_dump.py contains a single class to wrap up the reduction with several methods greatly inspired from Matthew Walkers' initial reduction scripts.